nate-parrott/StreamKit/README.md

         return @(i++);
     }];

-If we repeatedly call `[counter nextObject]`, we'll get 1, followed by 2, then 3, etc., forever.
+If we repeatedly call `[counter nextObject]`, we'll get 0, followed by 1, then 2, etc., forever.

 A function to make this kind of generator is part of StreamKit.
 It's called `SKEndless()`, and let's use it to find the first number that's divisible by 2 and 7: